-Installing the Speakers
+Installing the Speaker

 - 1. Align the speakers to their original position and tighten the screws to secure the speakers to the computer.

 - 2. Route the speaker cable on the computer and connect it to the system board.

 - 3. Install:

-- a) palmrest
+- a. palmrest

-- b) keyboard
+- b. keyboard

-- c) keyboard trim
+- c. keyboard trim

-- d) base cover
+- d. hard drive

-- e) battery
+- e. base cover

-- f) SD card
+- f. battery.

-- 4. Follow the procedures in After Working Inside Your Computer.
+- 4. Follow the procedures in After Working Inside Your computer .